The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-\begin{quote} The theory of functions of frequencies presents four important problems : \begin{itemize} \item The numerical computation of the function \item How to proceed if one wants to substitute a continuous function for the discontinuous one, which takes precisely the same value as the latter for integer values of the variable \item The determination of the moments of a given function of frequencies \item A statistical series being given, look for a function of frequencies which gives an approximate representation of it and specify, if possible, the necessary and sufficient criteria for a definite function to fulfill the required conditions\footnote{La th\'eorie des fonctions de fr\'equence pose quatre probl\`emes assez importants \`a savoir : \begin{itemize} \item Le calcul num\'erique de la fonction \item La mani\`ere de proc\'eder si l'on vaut substituer \`a la fonction discontinue une fonction continue, qui pour des valeurs enti\`eres de la variable prenne justement les m\^eme valeurs que la premi\`ere. \item La determination des moments d'une fonction de fr\'equence donn\'ee[...]. \item Une s\'erie statistique \'etant donn\'ee, chercher une fonction de fr\'equence qui en donne une repr\'esentation approch\'ee et \'eablir, s'il est possible, les crit\`eres n\'ec\'essaires et suffisants pour qu'une fonction d\'etermin\'ee remplisse les conditions equises. \end{itemize} } \end{itemize} \end{quote} The first and the second problems correspond to Guldberg's desire of interpolating the (discrete) empirical frequency function by a {\it continuous} (in the sense of {\it regular} : he will ask for derivatives to exist) one, in order to use approximation techniques provided by real function analysis.
-The meaning of the third point is clear: it is necessary to compute empirical and theorical half-invariants in order to compare them.
-The fourth point is the general method Guldberg wants to present for the statistical inference of a series of data, a method which relies on half-invariants.
+\begin{quote} The theory of functions of frequencies presents four important problems : \begin{itemize} \item The numerical computation of the function \item How to proceed if one wants to substitute a continuous function for the discontinuous one, which takes precisely the same value as the latter for integer values of the variable \item The determination of the moments of a given function of frequencies \item A statistical series being given, look for a function of frequencies which gives an approximate representation of it and specify, if possible, the necessary and sufficient criteria for a definite function to fulfill the required conditions\footnote{La th\'eorie des fonctions de fr\'equence pose quatre probl\`emes assez importants \`a savoir : \begin{itemize} \item Le calcul num\'erique de la fonction \item La mani\`ere de proc\'eder si l'on vaut substituer \`a la fonction discontinue une fonction continue, qui pour des valeurs enti\`eres de la variable prenne justement les m\^eme valeurs que la premi\`ere. \item La determination des moments d'une fonction de fr\'equence donn\'ee[...]. \item Une s\'erie statistique \'etant donn\'ee, chercher une fonction de fr\'equence qui en donne une repr\'esentation approch\'ee et \'eablir, s'il est possible, les crit\`eres n\'ec\'essaires et suffisants pour qu'une fonction d\'etermin\'ee remplisse les conditions equises. \end{itemize} } \end{itemize} \end{quote} The first and the second problems correspond to Guldberg's desire to interpolate the (discrete) empirical frequency function by a {\it continuous} (in the sense of {\it regular} : he asks for derivatives to exist) one, in order to use approximation techniques provided by real analysis.
+The meaning of the third point is clear: it is necessary to compute empirical and theoretical halfinvariants in order to compare them.
+The fourth point is the general method Guldberg wants to present for the statistical inference of a series of data, a method which relies on halfinvariants.
 After this general presentation, Guldberg looks at these four questions in particular cases for the theoretical distribution.
-For each distribution he considers, (Poisson, Binomial, Pascal and hypergeometric), he provides a function $\alpha(k)$ with $k\in N$ which is constant, where $\alpha$ depends on the half-invariants.
-The method corresponding to the last point of his program is then to check whether this function on the empirical half-invariants is constant.
-Let us observe that in fact, he only illustrates his full program for the Poisson distribution (\cite{Guldberg1932}, p.235).
+For each theoretical distribution he considers (Poisson, Binomial, Pascal and hypergeometric), he provides a analytical expression $\alpha (k)$ depending on the halfinvariants and which is constant.
+The method corresponding to the last point of his program is then to check whether this function on the empirical halfinvariants is constant. however he only illustrates his full program for the Poisson distribution (\cite{Guldberg1932}, p.235).